Feminist Art Lives

 Amy is a professor based in the Department of History of Art at the University of Cambridge and a curator at the University’s modern and contemporary art gallery, Kettle’s Yard.
 She’s also one of the researchers on the Feminist Art Making Histories team.

-Featuring edited clips from interviews with Alice Maher, Cosey Fanni Tutti, Sonia Boyce, Rose English, Vivienne Dick, Terri Wragg, Rosy Martin, Penny Slinger, Pauline Cummings and three former members of See Red Women’s Workshop: Pru Stevenson, Suzy Mackie and Anne Robinson.
+Featuring edited clips from interviews with Alice Maher, Cosey Fanni Tutti, Sonia Boyce, Rose English, Vivienne Dick, Terry Wragg, Rosy Martin, Penny Slinger, Pauline Cummins and three former members of See Red Women’s Workshop: Pru Stevenson, Suzy Mackie and Anne Robinson.

 Listen to the podcast here.